neilpeterson/talk-terraform-workshop/02-hello-world/README.md

   location = "eastus"
 }
 ```

+This configuration uses the Azure provider to create an Azure Resource Group.

 Before creating the resource, the `hello-world` directory must be initialized.
 The initialization process ensures that the proper Terraform provider plugins, Azure, in this case, have been downloaded.